sderaps/DMM/README.md

     Add your ip address  (example 192.168.1.106)
     Then add port number that is after you ip: (example 34669) Then click + on watch to (Pair new device)
-    Add Pairing code from watch to pairing code emplt slot in watch face studio.
+    Add Pairing code from watch to pairing code empty slot in watch face studio.
     Add Pairing Port Number from ip address at the bottom after Example (192.168.1.106:36749) then enter (36749)

 Then select ok and the face will apear on your watch in about 14 seconds.
 Watch will dissconnect after the file is sent.
 If you